tkuriyama/tkuriyama.github.io/papers/_posts/2021-04-15-Squarified-Treemaps.md

-Since we now need the `x` and `y` for each cell, we need to track the origin in addition to the current remaining subrectangle dimensions.
-The origin is shifted each time a row is completed (note that unlike the example in teh paper, the origin is always increasing in this implementation).
+Since we now need the `x` and `y` for each cell, we need to track the current origin in addition to the current remaining subrectangle dimensions.
+The origin is shifted each time a row is completed (note that unlike the example in the paper, the origin is always increasing in this implementation).

 ```elm
 updateOriginAndDims : Origin -> Dimensions -> Row a -> ( Origin, Dimensions )